Veterinary NurseAlternative titles

 Pay for veterinary nurses varies depending on qualifications, experience and employer.

-- Those with one to five years' experience usually earn between $18 and $21 an hour.
+- Those with one to three years' experience earn between $22 and $25 an hour.

-- Those with more than five years' experience usually earn $20 to $24 an hour.
-Some veterinary nurses may earn more than this.
+- Those with more than five years' experience earn $25 an hour or more.

-Source: New Zealand Veterinary Nursing Association, 'Wage Scale Recommendation', March 2009.
+Source: New Zealand Veterinary Nursing Association, 'Wage Scale Recommendation 2011'

 What you will do